 Feng Shui is the revered art of placement practiced by the Chinese.
 The principles of the theory are just now starting to spread into decorating trends in Western countries.
 It has particularly developed a positive reputation in the United States and prompted many consumers to seek out consultations by Feng Shui experts to arrange their living and working spaces in the most optimal way, according to the ancient values.

 The major principle of Feng Shui is nature, which produces Ch’i (Qi) or spiritual energy.
 Feng Shui enthusiasts believe that Ch’i is flowing all around us all the time.
 Literally, Feng Shui translates into English as “Wind-Water”, Ch’i being the energy that flows between these two aspects.
 The goal of Feng Shui guidelines is to synchronize land, living spaces, landscaping, and belongings with the flow of Ch’i through our lives.
-If done properly, inhabitants can achieve Tao, or Harmony.
+If done properly, inhabitants can achieve Tao or Harmony.

 For many Western citizens, the practice of Feng Shui can seem complicated and confusing.
 Yet there are many smaller steps people interested in transforming their homes or offices.
 An indoor water fountain is an excellent example.

-Indoor fountains bring the soothing natural sound of flowing water into homes or offices.
+Indoor water fountains bring the soothing natural sound of flowing water into homes or offices.
 Feng Shui improvements will be greatly complemented with an indoor fountain addition to living spaces.
 The presence of moving water fills the requirements of the Shui, or water component.
 According to the practice, when placed near a door entrance, a wall fountain can inspire successful business transactions, enhancing the career area.
 Or perhaps in a room used for study or reading, an indoor fountain would be placed in the knowledge Gua (area) of the room to promote learning.

 Furthermore, indoor fountains have been proven scientifically to be a source of negative ions, which have a positive effect on health.
-Because of these water sources and the negative ions, a fountain additionally fulfills the Feng, or wind, portion of the Chinese philosophy.
+Because of these water sources and the negative ions, a fountain additionally fulfills the Feng, or wind, a portion of the Chinese philosophy.
 Simply from placing stress-free water fountains in a room and letting it transform the space’s air supply.

 Fountains are the best solution for easy transformation of a home or office into a Feng Shui paradise.